Tourists flee Greek island Rhodes wildfire, thousands evacuated

-ATHENS, July 23 (Reuters) - A wildfire which has raged on the Greek island of Rhodes for six days forced thousands of tourists and island residents to shelter in schools and indoor stadiums on Sunday after they were evacuated from coastal villages and resorts.
+ATHENS, July 23 (Reuters) - A wildfire raging on the Greek island of Rhodes forced thousands of tourists and island residents to shelter in schools and indoor stadiums on Sunday after they were evacuated from coastal villages and resorts.

+Thousands spent the night outdoors, tour operators Jet2 and TUI cancelled flights departing for Rhodes with more holidaymakers, while Greek authorities said it was among the biggest evacuation operations the country had conducted.

 Coastguard vessels and dozens of private boats carried more than 2,000 tourists from beaches on Saturday after the wildfire was fanned by strong winds and rekindled along the southeastern part of island popular for beaches and ancient ruins.

 Many fled their hotels when huge flames reached the seaside villages of Kiotari, Gennadi, Pefki, Lindos, Lardos and Kalathos.
-Large groups gathered in the streets under a smoke-filled red sky waiting to be taken to safety.
+Large groups gathered in the streets under a red sky waiting to be taken to safety.
+Smoke hung heavy over a deserted beach.

 "We have between 4,000 and 5,000 people now accommodated at different structures," Thanasis Virinis, a vice mayor of Rhodes told Mega television on Sunday, calling for donations of essentials such as mattresses and bedclothes.